Last Updated on December 15, 2023

 2) Look For a Package Deal to Save on Hotels

 Hotels, especially upscale properties, like to keep their discounted rates out of view of the general public.
 They do this by bundling their room rates with airfare, disguising the discounted price.
-If you book through online travel agents (Orbitz, Expedia, Travelocity, etc.), you’ll often find good discounts.
+If you book through online travel agents (Orbitz, Expedia, Travelocity, Booking.com, etc.), you’ll often save on hotels by finding good discounts.
 Do the math first, however, to determine the total price if you bought each element separately.

 And speaking of airfare, here are 18 tricks to save a bundle on airfare.